ShapeCompletion3D/shape_completion/README.md

-# shape_completion
+# Shape Completion
-top level repo for shape complete project
+Top level repo for shape complete project

 ## Setup
 The following is the procedure to set up the workspace for the Shape Completion project.